Which Pipes Freeze First?

 - NEVER turn off the heat – this one is incredibly important.
 Never turn off the heat when you leave home in the winter.
 Your home needs to maintain a steady temperature to keep the pipes from freezing over.
 We recommend keeping the temperature set to at least 55 degrees or higher.

 - Insulate your pipes – particularly in areas where your pipes are on an outside wall, make sure to insulate your pipes so they can keep the warmth in.

 - Use a small space heater – it may also be necessary to invest in a small space heater for areas where you can’t keep your pipes warm, such as a bathroom against an exterior wall.

 - Disconnect garden hoses – you don’t want anything attached to your hose bibbs.

 - Shut off your outdoor water & open hose bibb – this one is probably the most important thing homeowners can do to winterize their pipes.
 Turn off the external water supply and open the hose bibb to allow water to drip out and for the pipes to expand.

 - Turn off any other outdoor water systems – if you have a sprinkler or other outdoor water system, make sure to shut that off as well.
 You may need to contact a professional to remove any excess water.

 It’s also crucial that you know how to turn off your water.
 In the event that your pipes do burst, being able to turn off the water can be the difference between a minor leak and a major disaster.
-Locate the shut-off valve–they are usually in the basement, garage, or another utility area.
+Locate the shut-off valve.
+It is usually in the basement, garage, or another utility area.

 If your pipes freeze over, make sure to turn off the water at the shut-off valve and open all of your faucets to allow water and pressure to be released.
 Next, call a trusted local plumber like James A. Wheat & Sons.
 We’ll come out and help you defrost your pipes or repair them in the event that they have become damaged.